Lázaro Arístides Betancourt, a key figure in Cuban athletics, has passed away

 "I was the first man in Cuban athletics to win a gold medal after 1959, and it was at the Ibero-American Games in Chile in 1960, specifically on October 13, 1959, with a time of 14 seconds and 3 tenths."

-The family of the distinguished coach decided that his body would be cremated.
-In coordination with the Inder, the funeral honors will take place on Tuesday, January 21, at 10:00 a.m. at the Pan American Stadium in Havana, where the presence of friends, family, and members of the Cuban sports system is expected.
+The family of the renowned coach decided to have his body cremated.
+In coordination with the Inder, the funeral services will be held on Tuesday, January 21, at 10:00 a.m. at the Pan-American Stadium in Havana, where friends, family, and members of the Cuban sports system are expected to attend.

-Cuba bids farewell to a man who dedicated his life to glorifying sports, and whose legacy will continue to inspire future generations.
+Cuba bids farewell to a man who dedicated his life to elevating sports, and whose legacy will continue to inspire future generations.

 Who was Lázaro Arístides Betancourt and what was his contribution to Cuban athletics?

-Lázaro Arístides Betancourt was a key figure in Cuban athletics, standing out as an athlete, coach, and leader.
-He was a pioneer in the sport after the 1959 Revolution and gained international recognition in the 110 meters hurdles.
+Lázaro Arístides Betancourt was a key figure in Cuban athletics, excelling as an athlete, coach, and administrator.
+He was a pioneer in the discipline following the 1959 Revolution and gained international recognition in the 110-meter hurdles.
 As a coach and commissioner, he left a pedagogical legacy that continues to inspire sports in Cuba.

 What sports achievements did Lázaro Betancourt attain during his career?

-Lázaro Betancourt won medals at the World University Games and in regional and continental competitions.
-He was part of the Cuban delegation at the Tokyo 1964 Olympic Games, where Enrique Figuerola achieved the first Olympic medal in athletics for Cuba.
+Lázaro Betancourt earned medals at the World University Games and in regional and continental competitions.
+He was part of the Cuban delegation at the Tokyo 1964 Olympic Games, where Enrique Figuerola won the first Olympic medal in athletics for Cuba.
 Additionally, he won a gold medal at the Ibero-American Games in Chile in 1960.

 What roles did Lázaro Betancourt take on after retiring as an athlete?

 After retiring from competition, Betancourt dedicated himself to teaching as the coach of the national athletics team and later took on the role of athletics commissioner.
-He also served as an advisor to the Cuban Athletics Federation and was a member of the IAAF technical committee, where he promoted the history of Cuban athletics on a global scale.
+He was also an advisor to the Cuban Athletics Federation and a member of the technical commission of the IAAF, where he promoted the history of Cuban athletics globally.

 How was Lázaro Betancourt recognized for his contribution to sports?